mborn1/pyoptex/docs/source/quickstart.rst

 * **continuous** or **quantitative**: Refers to a factor having a value on a continuous, measureable scale.
 The values are comparable and sortable.
 * **categorical** or **qualitative**: Refers to a factor having a predetermined set of possible levels.
-The values are not comparable, but not sortable.
+The values are comparable, but not sortable.
 * **cost function**: The function which computes the resource consumption of the design matrix.
 * **cost** or **resource consumption**: The cost or amount of resources consumed for the design.
+* **budget**: The maximum resource consumption for the experiment.

 .. _qc_first_design: